Skip to main content

 • Fairness – Courts may not enforce an agreement that is obviously one-sided and unfair.
 Courts may also consider whether the circumstances surrounding the prenuptial agreement were unfair, such as asking a bride/groom to sign it immediately before the wedding — ‘or else.’
 Additionally, courts may examine the substantive information included in the prenuptial agreement for fairness.

 • Legal Representation – You are not required to be represented by an attorney.
 However, if you choose to hire an attorney, you and your fiancé cannot share the same lawyer.
 Even if you choose not to hire counsel, the court may still enforce the prenuptial agreement if you and your spouse had the opportunity to consult with a lawyer and simply chose not to.
+If only one party decides to secure attorney representation, the other party is not obligated to do the same.
+The second party has the option to waive their right to legal counsel.
+To ensure transparency and protect both parties, the individual who opts out of hiring an attorney will typically be required to sign an acknowledgment.
+This acknowledgment states that they understand their rights, are aware of the implications, and willingly waive the need for representation.

 • Free from Fraud and Duress – If a prenuptial agreement is the result of fraud or coercion/duress, it may be invalid.